fmalina/revisions-blocl/terms.md

 Advert description contact details
 ----------------------------------
 Members have a specific area when signing up to enter their email address, surnames and phone number.
-We don’t allow phone numbers, web addresses, email addresses, surnames, terms like "view me on Facebook" or terms that guide people away from our site in advert descriptions.
+We don't allow phone numbers, web addresses, email addresses, surnames, terms like "view me on Facebook" or terms that guide people away from our site in advert descriptions.
 This keeps the website profitable so users can enjoy a great service.
 Members that do put details like the above in